Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 We're going to use Babel to compile our JSX and ES6 code into the kind of code all browsers understand: ES5.
 Don't worry if you're not ready to learn ES6, you can read the ES5 version of React+d3.js.

 Babel isn't really a compiler because it produces JavaScript, not machine code.
 That being said, it's still important at this point.
-According to the roadmap, browsers aren't expected to fully support ES6 until some time in 2017.
+According to the JavaScript roadmap, browsers aren't expected to fully support ES6 until some time in 2017.
 That's a long time to wait, so the community came up with transpilers which let us use some ES6 features *right now*.
 Yay!

 Transpilers are the officially-encouraged stepping stone towards full ES6 support.